 Safety and quality

 Sovcomflot’s good safety practice is based on augmenting Russian maritime traditions.
-It is particularly important now, in light of an unstable market, growing pressure from charterers and stricter regulatory requirements.
-Respect for knowledge and experience accumulated over decades is becoming an undisputed competitive advantage.
-The SCF Group training centres in St. Petersburg and Novorossiysk where SCF crews are regularly trained have become a unique resource for the professional development of marine personnel.
+Respect for knowledge and the experience accumulated over decades is becoming an undisputed competitive advantage.
+SCF Group’s training centres in St. Petersburg and Novorossiysk, where SCF crews receive regular training and refresher courses have become unique resources for the professional development of marine personnel.